 In 1978, while traveling through the Middle-East, Marguerite, a New Zealand born nurse and a friend, falls in love with Mohammad, a Bedouin souvenir-seller from the ancient city of Petra.
 Marrying Mohammad meant moving into his Nabatean cave and learning to love the regular tasks of baking Shrak bread on an open fire and collecting water from the spring.
 The Bedouins have known to be among the most hospitable people, rooted from the harshness of desert life, no traveller is to be turned away.

-They are the original inhabitants of Jordan and the surrounding desert areas, and today rule a large majority of the land there (90% of the Jordanian people have Bedouin blood).
+They are the original inhabitants of Jordan and the surrounding desert areas, and today rule a large majority of the land (90% of the Jordanian people have Bedouin blood).
 Any visit to Jordan is not complete without staying with Bedouins whether camping or visiting a family while they overwhelm you with their warmth and hospitality.
 Arabic tea, coffee, bread and desserts are almost always offered to their guests.

 “Marguerite’s light-hearted and guileless observations of the people she comes to love are as heart-warming as they are valuable, charting Bedouin traditions now lost to the modern world.”